Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View (2026)

 - Reconcile the inventory to the chains/exchanges with an audit trail.

-Wag3s Folio builds one complete wallet/account inventory (watch-only/xpub where possible), classifies transfers between your own wallets as internal movements that carry basis, flags inventory gaps as correctness failures, and applies your single jurisdiction cost-basis method to the de-duplicated history.
+Wag3s Folio builds one complete wallet and account inventory (watch-only or xpub where possible), classifies transfers between your own wallets as internal movements that carry basis, flags inventory gaps as correctness failures, and applies your single jurisdiction cost-basis method to the de-duplicated history.
 See the Folio product page.

 Further reading